Hichem Aboud

-Hichem Aboud (هشام عبود, born June 15, 1955) is an Algerian journalist and political activist.
-Aboud was the founder and redactor-in-chief the "Mon Journal" (جريدتي) newspaper.
+Hichem Aboud (هشام عبود, born 15 June 1955) is an Algerian journalist and political activist.
+Aboud was the founder and redactor-in-chief of the "Mon Journal" (جريدتي) newspaper.
 The newspaper was published in both French and Arabic.
 In 2013, the journal was banned in Algeria after reporting on Algerian president Abdelaziz Bouteflika's health.
 As of 2023, Aboud has over 613,000 subscribers on YouTube.

 Early life

-Hichem Aboud was born in a Chaoui family on June 15, 1955, in Bab El Oued, Algiers.
+Hichem Aboud was born in a Chaoui family on 15 June 1955 in Bab El Oued, Algiers.
 Aboud enrolled in the Algerian People's National Army in 1975.
 Aboud received a Diploma from the Institute of Political Science and Information at Algiers 1 University in 1978.

 Career

 Aboud started his journalism career in 1977 as a freelance writer for Jeunesse Action and La République, He later became the Algiers bureau chief for El-Hadef, a journal specialized in sports.

 In 1979, Aboud became the redactor-in-chief of El-Djeïch, the People's National Army's official publication.
 Aboud became Mohamed Betchine's chief of staff in 1987, at the time, Betchine was the director of the Délégation Générale à la Prévention et à la Sécurité, the Algerian military intelligence service.
 During his work as Betchine's chief of staff, Aboud still contributed to El-Hadef under a pseudonym.
-He left the army on October 16, 1992.
+He left the army on 16 October 1992.
 He created an independent journal covering Eastern Algeria named El-Acil, the journal was banned in 1993 for its fierce criticism of the government.
 After moving to Constantine in 1994, Aboud launched another publication named Le Libre, the publication was banned after five months following criticism of the military and government.
 In 1995, Aboud became the Algiers correspondent for Le Quotidien de Paris, his accreditation was withdrawn by the Algerian Ministry of Foreign Affairs.

 He was granted political asylum in France in 1997 where he released a book in 2002 named "The Mafia of Generals" (La Mafia des Généraux).
 In the book, which he created with the goal of "breaking the omerta", he denounces the Algerian government as a "political and military mafia".
 He created two magazines while in France, Racines d'Outre-Méd in 2004 and Repères Maghrébins in 2009.
 He renounced his political refugee status in 2011 and returned to Algeria.